JLaw Flash Sh’vat

 Additional prayers:

-• In the Evening Service beginning on page 256 in the ArtScroll prayerbook, add Ya’aleh v’Yavoh (May there rise and come) to the Silent Devotion (shaded paragraph on page 274)
+– In the Evening Service beginning on page 256 in the ArtScroll prayer book.
+Add Ya’aleh v’Yavoh (May there rise and come) for

-• In the Morning Service beginning on page 12, the same prayer is added to the Silent Devotion (shaded paragraph, middle of page 110)
+• In the Morning Service beginning on page 12, the same prayer is added to the Silent Devotion, shaded paragraph, middle of page 110

-• Tachanun on page 132 is NOT recited
+– Tachanun on page 132 is not recited

-• Add abridged Hallel (Psalms of Praise) pages 632-top of 642 (delete second paragraphs on pages 634 and 636)
+Add abridged Hallel (Psalms of Praise) pages 632-top of 642 (omit second paragraphs on pages 634 and 636)

-• Add special Torah reading
+• Add special Torah reading from Bamidbar (Numbers) 28:1-15

 • Add special Supplemental Service (pages 644-652)